Connecticut Green Building Tax Credit

 Historical Past-Year Versions of Connecticut Form CT-1120 GB

-We have a total of eight past-year versions of Form CT-1120 GB in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form CT-1120 GB in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 CT-1120GB, 2016 Green Buildings Tax Credit

 CT-1120GB, 2014 Green Buildings Tax Credit

 While we do our best to keep our list of Connecticut Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.